 1. Are you accepting applications for 2020?

-Not yet.
-Detailed information on the application including an informational webinar with Q&A will be available in late December/early January 2020.
+Yes.
+Detailed information on the application including an informational webinar with Q&A is available here.

 When is the deadline and how can I get an application?